bccbass/T3A2-A/README.md

 [_• Trello Project Board_](https://trello.com/b/gYwjxwsb/full-stack-app)

 The project is managed using Agile methodologies aided by a shared Trello project board.
 Task cards are created, assigned and given a due date in order to keep progress on track and reduce any disruption of creation flow.
 Additionally, communication on a group Discord and casual individual daily standups are used to keep perspective and adapt to the needs of the project.
 Members take turns participating in a more formal group daily standup on the cohort's Discord channel.
-For source control the team is implementing a Feature Branch git workflow.
+For source control the team is using GitHub and implementing a Feature Branch git workflow.

 ###### Progress: August 18, 2023